Manjar blanco

-Spain
+Spain and the Catalan speaking-areas

 Manjar blanco in Spain and in other parts of Europe refers to a dessert (blancmange in English), traditionally light brown in color (although often colored by added ingredients), made with a mould with a consistency like gelatin (in fact modern varieties are often made with gelatin).
 In the Middle Ages, the dish was prepared with chicken or fish, rice, sugar, and almond milk or milk and other ingredients (the dish was probably influenced by the Arab cuisine of Muslim Spain).
 Today the primary ingredients in Spain tend to be milk, almonds, corn starch or gelatin, and sugar.

-The variants in Spain are often somewhat different from those in France or the United Kingdom.
+In the Catalan Countries, the recipe dates back to the Middle Ages and it is present in cookbooks as old as the Llibre de Sent Soví (1324), one of the oldest in Europe that was not published in Latin.
+One of the most famous variations of the menjar blanc in this area is the one from Reus, produced since the 1910s and considered a historical local delicacy based on the almond as its key ingredient.
+It has no gelatin in its recipe.
+Another famous variation is the one from l'Alguer (Sardinia), that was exported from Reus and that later on evolved without any almond—only containing milk, starch, sugar, and lemon peel.

 South America

 This term is used in Peru, Ecuador, Chile, and Bolivia (not to be confused with natillas which is a similar but separate dish).
 It refers to a set of similar dishes traditionally made by slowly and gently cooking pure (normally non-homogenized) milk to thicken and reduce the volume, and gradually adding sugar.
 In some regions other ingredients such as vanilla, citrus juices, cinnamon, and even rice may also be added.
 Usually a double boiler of some sort is employed so as to prevent browning of the mixture (which would give it a different flavor).
 The result is a white or cream-colored, thick spread with a consistency much like that of a thick cake frosting although the flavor is more like that of sweetened cream (with accents of whatever additional ingredients may have been added).
 The cooking process is largely the same as for creating sweetened condensed milk except that the result is normally thicker.

 Although manjar blanco can be used as spread much like jelly or jam is used in the U.S., it is also commonly used as a filling for pastries and cookies such as alfajores and tejas.